ejsumi/ejsumi.github.io/_posts/2025-10-02-copilitusage.md

 **Creating Templates Faster**

-When we needed a new document template recently, I asked Copilot to draft an outline based on the template's purpose and our existing formats.
-The initial draft wasn't perfect, but it accelerated iterations with the team significantly.
-What would have taken multiple meetings happened in one focused session.
+Recently, when we needed a new document template, I asked Copilot to draft an outline based on the template's purpose, our existing formats and standards.
+The initial draft wasn't perfect, but it accelerated iterations with the product team.
+What would have taken multiple meetings, happened in 1-2 focused sessions.

 **Building Glossaries**

-Identifying terms for glossaries used to mean combing through documents manually.
+Identifying terms for glossaries meant, manually combing through documents.
 Now I upload documentation and ask: "Identify technical terms and acronyms that would need definitions for a non-technical audience."

-It's not always perfect - sometimes it flags common terms or misses domain-specific jargon - but it gives me a solid starting list to refine.
+It's not always perfect - sometimes it flags common terms or misses domain-specific jargon - but it gives a solid starting list to refine.

 **The Reality Check**

 Let me be clear: Enterprise Copilot isn't a silver bullet.

 Generic prompts don't work.
 Different products have different input documents and formats.
-A prompt that works beautifully for one product might produce garbage for another.
+A prompt that works beautifully for one product may produce less desirable output for another.
 I've had to fine-tune prompts for each scenario and teach my junior team members how to customize them for specific tasks.

 Guided adoption is critical.
 Initially, I just told the team, "We have Copilot now, use it."
 Adoption was slow.
-When I started showing them exactly how to use it for their daily tasks - "Here's how you generate a first draft of release notes from user stories" - adoption improved dramatically.
+When I started showing them exactly how to use it for their daily tasks - "Here's how you generate a first draft of user guide from user stories" - adoption improved dramatically.
 When guided for their daily tasks, people actually use it.

 Always keep a human in the loop.
 I treat Copilot as a partner or thought assistant, not a replacement for critical thinking.
 Every output needs review.
 Every draft needs validation against source documents.
 AI accelerates the process; it doesn't make you less responsible.